JohanVanslembrouck/corolib/README.md

 ## Comparison with other libraries

-corolib is only a small library, but it allows to write a lot of client-server applications.
+corolib is a rather small library, because it completely separates the coroutine part from the communication frameworks.
-For a more comprehensive library, see https://github.com/lewissbaker/cppcoro Some code in corolib has been inspired by cppcoro.
+Some code in corolib has been inspired by  https://github.com/lewissbaker/cppcoro

 The approach in corolib is different from cppcoro in the following ways:
 * corolib is meant as a library to learn about coroutines in C++, not as a means for evaluating the coroutines TS.